WSE Teaching Policies and Guidelines

 The following italicized verbiage has already been included on the syllabus template:

-Johns Hopkins University values diversity and inclusion.
-We are committed to providing welcoming, equitable, and accessible educational experiences for all students.
-Students with disabilities (including those with psychological conditions, medical conditions, and temporary disabilities) can request accommodations for this course by providing an Accommodation Letter issued by Student Disability Services (SDS).
-Please request accommodations for this course as early as possible to provide time for effective communication and arrangements.
+Johns Hopkins University is committed to providing welcoming, equitable, and accessible educational experiences for all students.
+If disability accommodations are needed for this course, students should request accommodations through Student Disability Services (SDS) as early as possible to provide time for effective communication and arrangements.

 Inclusivity (syllabus insert)